Submit your nominations HERE.

 Past recipients have contributed in many different ways to the advancement of science diplomacy.

 The American Association for the Advancement of Science (AAAS) is committed to equal opportunity for all persons, without regard to race, color, religion, sexual orientation, gender, gender identity, national origin, age, disability, veteran status, or other protected categories.
-AAAS seeks as diverse a pool of award nominations as possible from a wide range of disciplines, institutional types, and geographical locations.
-Nominations that will result in a candidate pool having an equitable representation of women, underrepresented minorities, and persons with disabilities are especially encouraged.
+AAAS seeks as diverse a pool of award nominations as possible, including a wide range of disciplines, institutional types, and geographic locations.

 AAAS Center for Science Diplomacy | 1200 New York Ave.
 NW | Washington, D.C.
 20005 | United States